Floors 'N' Floors

 Vinyl_Composition_Tile | Vinyl_composition_tile | Vinyl_solid_flooring |

-317. Vinyl Composition Tile:-These floor tiles are made from vinyl resins and filler materials to create resilient flooring in assorted colors and patterns.
+These floor tiles are made from vinyl resins and filler materials to create resilient flooring in assorted colors and patterns.

-318. Vinyl composition tile-Smooth surfaced plastic floor made from vinyl resins and filler materials to create resilient flooring in assorted colors and patterns.
+318. Vinyl composition tile:-Smooth surfaced plastic floor made from vinyl resins and filler materials to create resilient flooring in assorted colors and patterns.

-This smooth surfaced plastic floor is a mixture of vinyl resins, fillers, and stabilizers with one color added.
+319. Vinyl solid flooring-This smooth surfaced plastic floor is a mixture of vinyl resins, fillers, and stabilizers with one color added.
 Produced in either square tiles or sheet goods.

 Top Top to V